ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

 - `profile` - (Required, Forces new resource, String) The name the profile to use for this bare metal server.
 - `resource_group` - (Optional, Forces new resource, String) The resource group ID for this bare metal server.
+- `trusted_platform_module` - (Optional, List) trusted platform module (TPM) configuration for the bare metals server

+  Nested scheme for **trusted_platform_module**:
+    - `enabled` - (Optional, Boolean) Indicates whether the trusted platform module (TPM) is enabled.
+If enabled, `mode` will also be set.
+      - Constraints: The default value is `false`.
+    - `mode` - (Optional, String) The mode for the trusted platform module (TPM):- `tpm_2`: Standard TPM 2 capabilities- `tpm_2_with_txt`: Standard TPM 2 with Intel Trusted Execution Technology (TXT)The enumerated values for this property are expected to expand in the future.
+When processing this property, check for and log unknown values.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected property value was encountered.
+      - Constraints: Allowable values are: `tpm_2`, `tpm_2_with_txt`.
 - `user_data` - (Optional, String) User data to transfer to the server bare metal server.
 - `vpc` - (Required, Forces new resource, String) The VPC ID of the bare metal server is to be a part of.
 It must match the VPC tied to the subnets of the server's network interfaces.
 - `zone` - (Required, Forces new resource, String) Name of the zone in which this bare metal server will reside in.